 I employed the position generator as the basis for the class-based network homogeneity measure.
-This instrument has been widely used in social capital studies and follows an ego-centered approach where it is assumed that social ties to different hierarchical positions in the social structure provide access to social resources (van der Gaag, Snijders, & Flap, 2008).
+This instrument has been widely used in social capital studies and follows an ego-centered approach, where it is assumed that social ties to different hierarchical positions in the social structure provide access to social resources (van der Gaag, Snijders, & Flap, 2008).
 The position generator employed included a list of ten occupations.
-Here, occupations are presented to the respondent in a grid that allows them to declare whether they know (or not) a person who performs that occupation.
+Here, occupations are presented to the respondent in a grid that allows them to declare whether they know (or do not) a person who performs that occupation.
 The tie can be classified into four groups, defining tie to this person as a “Family or relative,” “Close friend,” “Someone else I know,” or “No one.”
 With this information, the first three categories are coded as 1 to represent the presence of a tie (“Knows”) and 0 as the absence of a connection to a person with that occupation (“Does not know”).
 Subsequently, all declared ties were summed to represent the total number of occupations known by the respondent.

-Subsequently, following previous cross-national studies I classify occupations into three status positions that resemble class positions (Lindh & Andersson, 2024; Otero et al., 2024).
-The classification is as follows: lawyer, executive of a large firm, and human resource manager are categorized as higher positions; schoolteacher, police officer, and nurse are classified as medium positions; and car mechanic, bus driver, hairdresser, and home or office cleaner are considered lower positions.
+Following previous cross-national studies, I classify occupations into three status positions that resemble class positions (Lindh & Andersson, 2024; Otero et al., 2024).
+The classification is as follows: lawyer, executive of a large firm, and human resource manager are categorized as higher positions; schoolteacher, police officer, and nurse are classified as intermediate positions; and car mechanic, bus driver, hairdresser, and home or office cleaner are considered lower positions.

 Given the above, I adopt established procedures in the literature for measuring homogeneity in ego-centered networks (Völker, 2022).
 Regarding class segregation, Otero et al. (2022) classified occupations from the position generator into three class positions to compute the proportion of similar ties based on social class, thereby measuring class-based network homogeneity.

-I calculate the number of ingroup ties according to the respondents’ class position and divide it by the total number of known occupations.
+In this regard, individuals who do not have the necessary information to be classified in any of the occupational classes or declared no network ties were excluded from the analyses, as the aim of the study is to empirically study the share of in-group network ties according to the respondents’ class position.
+Therefore, I calculate the number of ingroup ties according to the respondents’ class position and divide it by the total number of known occupations.
 This measure represents the proportion of similar social ties within the personal network, where a value of zero indicates complete heterogeneity (i.e., all ties are different), and a value of one indicates complete homogeneity (i.e., all ties are similar).
-Substantively, higher values reflect a greater social distance from other social classes in society.
+Substantively, higher values reflect more relative in-group similarity of ego with their network ties and greater social distance from other social classes in society.

-A set of control variables are considered in the estimations.
-First, the number of social ties is included to ensure that the association between network homogeneity and redistributive preferences is independent of network size.
-Second, socioeconomic characteristics are incorporated into the models, as they represent the current social status through income, education, and labor market status (Häusermann, Kurer, & Schwander, 2015; Kitschelt & Rehm, 2014).
-(Langsæther & Evans, 2020)(Kitschelt & Rehm, 2014)Third, given the gender-based class inequality in economic resources (Waitkus & Minkus, 2021), age differences in terms of values and socioeconomic vulnerability (VanHeuvelen & Copas, 2018), and the role of family support provided by partners (Edlund, 2003), gender, age, and marital status were included as control variables in all models.
+Regarding control variables, the number of social ties is included to ensure that the association between network homogeneity and redistributive preferences is independent of network size.
+Given the gender-based class inequality in economic resources (Waitkus & Minkus, 2021), age differences in terms of values and socioeconomic vulnerability (VanHeuvelen & Copas, 2018), gender, and age were included as control variables in all models as potential confounders.
+I avoid over-controlling by other socioeconomic factors in the estimations which are closely interrelated with class.
+Theoretically, income, education, and employment vulnerability can be conceived as potential confounders, as they represent the socioeconomic resources and labor market risk within each class (Langsæther & Evans, 2020).
+In this regard, income, education, and labor market risk have been recognized as potential mediators that would rather mask than clarify the relationship between class positions and political attitudes (Häusermann, Kurer, & Schwander, 2015; Kitschelt & Rehm, 2014).

-Independent variables - country level
+Independent variable - country level